 Our children’s safety and well-being is a key priority at Toner Avenue.
 All children deserve to feel safe and secure in school.
 All staff (both teaching and non-teaching) receive regular Safeguarding Training to ensure they are fully aware of current guidance and best practice.
 Training is provided by the South Tyneside’s Local Safeguarding Children’s Board (LSCB) and by Designated Persons (Mr M Arthur – Head Teacher and Mrs C Hutchinson – Deputy Head).
 Members of the Governing Body also receive regular ‘Safer Recruitment’ training to ensure the selection process to recruit new members of staff includes important safeguarding checks.

-To read our Safeguarding Policy, please follow the link to our Policy Page.
+To read our Safeguarding Policy, please see the document below:

 Building our pupil’s resilience and promoting fundamental British values lies at the heart of our approach to preventing radicalisation, and this includes ensuring those closest to children are fully equipped to prevent extremist views from affecting children.
 For further support or advice, please visit the Government’s ‘Educate Against Hate’ website, which can be found here.